artyom-e/unit-converter-php/README.md

 - Temperature:
   - Celsius to Fahrenheit
   - Celsius to Kelvin
+  - Celsius to Rankine
   - Fahrenheit to Celsius
   - Fahrenheit to Kelvin
+  - Fahrenheit to Rankine
   - Kelvin to Fahrenheit
   - Kelvin to Celsius
+  - Kelvin to Rankine
+  - Rankine to Celsius
+  - Rankine to Fahrenheit
+  - Rankine to Kelvin
 - Weight:
   - Kilograms to Pounds
   - Pounds to Kilograms